brunormsilveira/rds-dataclassification-macie/README.md

 ![SQL Query Results Example](./images/athena-sql-results.png)

-_Note Now you can start to run SQL query in your Macie Results.
+_Note: Now you can start to run SQL query in your Macie Results._

 ## Clean up
 1. Delete the solution stack in the following order: **Disable Amazon Macie**.